Charging Tips for NiMH Batteries

 4. Do not charge a hot battery.

-5. Let the battery cool down naturally (air) rather than placing in ice.
+5. Let the battery cool down naturally (air) rather than placing

 6. Overnight "slow" charging is better than "fast" charging.